any-docs/css/content/reference/properties/animation-timing-function/index.md

       - Equal to `steps(1, jump-end)`

 > [!NOTE]
-> When you specify multiple comma-separated values on an `animation-*` property, they are applied to the animations in the order in which the {{cssxref("animation-name")}}s appear.
+> When you specify multiple comma-separated values on an `animation-*` property, they are applied to the animations in the order in which the `animation-name`s appear.
 For situations where the number of animations and `animation-*` property values do not match, see [Setting multiple animation property values](/guides/Animations/Using#setting_multiple_animation_property_values).

 > [!NOTE]
 > `animation-timing-function` has the same effect when creating [CSS scroll-driven animations](/guides/Scroll-driven_animations) as it does for regular time-based animations.

 ## Description

-Easing functions may be specified on individual keyframes in a {{cssxref("@keyframes")}} rule.
+Easing functions may be specified on individual keyframes in a `@keyframes` rule.
 If no **`animation-timing-function`** is specified on a keyframe, the corresponding value of **`animation-timing-function`** from the element to which the animation is applied is used for that keyframe.

 Within a keyframe, `animation-timing-function` is an at-rule-specific descriptor, not the property of the same name.
 The timing is not being animated.
 Rather, a keyframe's easing function is applied on a property-by-property basis from the keyframe on which it is specified until the next keyframe specifying that property, or until the end of the animation if there is no subsequent keyframe specifying that property.
 As a result, an **`animation-timing-function`** specified on the **`100%`** or **`to`** keyframe will never be used.